v1

 You can create a release flow for a stage of your pipeline by clicking add release flow in the release header for the specific stage.

-You can create a release flow by using the visual editor to drag and drop nodes, and click on a node to edit its configuration.
+You can define a release flow template using the visual editor to drag and drop nodes, and click on a node to edit its configuration.
+You can use nodes to build and deploy from a repository, promote built images from one stage to the next, backup addons, execute commands in a deployment, run migration jobs, and more.

-Configure settings for a release flow by opening the settings view in the editor, including adding Git triggers and arguments.
+Configure settings for a release flow by opening the settings view in the editor.

 Settings for a release flow in the Northflank application